-Fig. 2 Change curves of three evaluation metrics of mold paper mockup samples after different concentrations of enzyme treatment
+Fig. 2 Change curves of three evaluation metrics of mold-stained paper mockup samples after different concentrations of enzyme treatment

 As seen from the Fig.2, with the increase in enzyme solution concentration, there is no significant change in mechanical strength and the pH level of the paper sample.
 However, the whiteness noticeably increased, when increasing concentration from 1% to 3%, and it remains almost unchanged when further increase the concentration.
 When the concentration of enzyme exceeds 4%, a slight white powdery substance precipitates after the cleaned paper sample is air dried, affecting its glossiness.
 Therefore, the optimal concentration is chosen to be 3%.

-（2）Using enzyme solution at 3% concentration to submerge mold paper mockup samples at different temperatures for 30 minutes.
+（2）Using enzyme solution at 3% concentration to submerge mold-stained paper mockup samples at different temperatures for 30 minutes.
 Remove the enzyme solution using distilled water siphoning, air dried, and test for papers’ quality.
 Results can be seen in Fig.3.